Project - Iticket Admin portal

 A showcase of a standard issue in the system where data should be in different ways and in various places.
 In this case, it’s the document section in the order view.

-The first solution didn't work, but it was evident after a review with the PM that we needed to rethink it.
-So that the solution applied to the case of more complements on tickets.
+The first solution didn't work, but after a review with the PM, it was evident that we needed to rethink it so that the solution applied to cases with more complements on tickets.

 A prototype of the final solution for order document handling in the order view.